FelixMildon/FamilyTree/README.md

-Then to view the webpage open the largest testDTree file
+Then to view the webpage open the largest testDTree file in an internet browser e.g chrome, firefox, edge ....safari